-- 1. The portion of passive activity losses not attributable to the commercial revitalization deduction. - 2.
-The portion of passive activity losses attributable to the commercial revitalization deduction. - 3.
-The portion of passive activity credits attributable to credits other than the rehabilitation and low-income housing credits. - 4.
-The portion of passive activity credits attributable to the rehabilitation credit. - 5.
-The portion of passive activity credits attributable to the low-income housing credit.
+- 1. The portion of passive activity losses not attributable to the CRD. - 2.
+The portion of passive activity losses attributable to the CRD. - The portion of passive activity credits attributable to credits other than the rehabilitation and low-income housing credits. - The portion of passive activity credits attributable to the rehabilitation credit.

+The portion of passive activity credits attributable to the low-income housing credit